mazhuowen/LeetCode/线性表/#379 Design Phone Directory.md

 Design a Phone Directory which supports the following operations:

-* get: Provide a number which is not assigned to anyone.
+* `get`: Provide a number which is not assigned to anyone.
-* check: Check if a number is available or not.
+* `check`: Check if a number is available or not.
-* release: Recycle or release a number.
+* `release`: Recycle or release a number.